 Everyone’s favorite barn appliance!
 Morgane shares her findings after her two-horse 90-day trial.

-You may remember that this past spring I took over the Horse Nation Twitter account to harass you all from the World Cup in Omaha.
+In the Spring of 2017, I took over the Horse Nation Twitter account to harass you all from the World Cup in Omaha.
 In addition to watching fabulous horses and riders I also got the chance for some equally exciting shopping (because really, who doesn’t need another pair of breeches or that 14th bridle for their one horse?).

 Even though there were quite a few vendors and some really fun new products being showcased, after the third day of standing around on concrete and sitting on metal bleachers my back was giving me the major NOPE.
 As we were wandering around the shopping area trying to decide where to go get lunch, and hopefully sit down somewhere that wasn’t just an abomination, I noticed the TheraPlate booth.